USAID website goes offline in Trump administration's 2-week-old freeze on foreign aid worldwide

 Congressional Democrats battled the Trump administration increasingly openly, expressing concern that Trump may be headed toward ending USAID as an independent agency and absorbing it into the State Department.
 Democrats say Trump has no legal authority to eliminate a congressionally funded independent agency, and that the work of USAID is vital to national security.

-Trump and congressional Republicans say much of foreign aid and development programs are wasteful.
+Trump and congressional Republicans say much of foreign aid and development programs is wasteful.
 They single out programs they say advance liberal social agendas.

 The fear of even tougher administration action against USAID comes two weeks into the administration’s shutdown of billions of dollars of the United States’ humanitarian, development and security assistance.